-- Complete all required M.D. courses and requirements.
-USMLE-1 (March) - Be in good academic standing. - During the Summer semester of your Phase 1 curriculum: - Complete required compliance and safety training prior to initiating lab rotations. - BIOM 506 (1-2 Summer): Special Topics in Biomedical Research (lab rotations) 2 credits minimum (See "Laboratory Rotations" below) - Attend BSGP Orientation activities. - During the Fall semester, enroll in the following: - BIOM 501: Fundamentals for Graduate Research 1 credit
+- Complete all required M.D. courses and requirements. - O USMLE-1 (no later than March): the SOM requires students continuing in the MD curriculum to complete USMLE-1 no later than February.
+MD/PhD students transitioning to the research curriculum may delay until March provided written approval from their Research Mentor is provided to the BSGP. - Be in good academic standing. - During the Summer semester of your Phase 1 curriculum: - o Complete required compliance and safety training prior to initiating lab rotations. - o BIOM 506 (1-2 Summer): Special Topics in Biomedical Research (lab rotations) 2 credits minimum (See "Laboratory Rotations" below) - Attend BSGP Orientation activities.

-- BIOM 506 (1-2 Summer): Special Topics in Biomedical Research (lab rotations) additional lab rotations may be done if desired or necessary (2 total are required). - BIOM 525: Cell and Molecular Basis of Disease (CMBD) Journal Club 2 credits total - BIOM 527: Translational Science Journal Club 1 credit - During the Spring semester, enroll in the following: - Selective (1 Spring) - BIOM 509: Principles of Neurobiology - BIOM 510: Physiology - BIOM 514: Immunobiology - BIOM 515: Cancer Biology - BIOM 522: Experimental Methods and Design - PHRM 576/580: Molecular and Cellular Pharmacology/General Toxicology - BIOM 527: Translational Science Journal Club 1 credit - BIOM 695: Research with Research Mentor variable hours to maintain half-time status - Identify a Research Mentor and secure a signed Mentor Agreement Form before March 15th.
+- During the Fall semester, enroll in the following: - o BIOM 501: Fundamentals for Graduate Research 1 credit - o BIOM 506 (1-2 Summer): Special Topics in Biomedical Research (lab rotations) additional lab rotations may be done if desired or necessary (2 total are required). - o BIOM 525: Cell and Molecular Basis of Disease (CMBD) Journal Club 2 credits total - o BIOM 527: Translational Science Journal Club 1 credit - During the Spring semester, enroll in the following: - o Selective (1 Spring) - BIOM 509: Principles of Neurobiology - BIOM 510: Physiology - BIOM 514: Immunobiology - BIOM 515: Cancer Biology - BIOM 522: Experimental Methods and Design - PHRM 576/580: Molecular and Cellular Pharmacology/General Toxicology - o BIOM 527: Translational Science Journal Club 1 credit - o BIOM 695: Research with Research Mentor variable hours to maintain half-time status - Identify a Research Mentor and secure a signed Mentor Agreement Form before March 15th.
 BSGP funding will terminate on May 31st each year and students who have not identified a Research Mentor by this time may not be allowed to continue in the program. - Note: Mentor Agreement Form documents the source(s) of funding for the student and must be signed by the student, Research Mentor and department chair prior to bring delivered to the BREP Office (See Forms, BREP web site). - Students failing to meet BSGP mileposts must petition the BSGP Steering Committee for continuation in the program.

-- Be in good academic standing with a cumulative GPA of greater than or equal to 3.0 and no grade less than B- in the BSGP core curriculum and selectives - During the Summer semester, enroll in BIOM 695: Research with Research Mentor variable hours to maintain half-time status - During the Fall semester, enroll in the following: - o BIOM 507: Advanced Molecular Biology 4 credits - o BIOM 508: Advanced Cellular Biology 4 credits - BIOM 527: Translational Science Journal Club 1 credit - BIOM 530: Cell and Molecular Basis of Disease (CMBD) Seminar 1 credit - o BIOM 555 (Fall or Spring): Problem-Based Research Bioethics 1 credit - BIOM 568: Clinical and Translational Investigators (CTIPS) Seminar 4 hours total are required. - BIOM 695: Research with Research Mentor variable hours to maintain half-time status - Identify and Formally Appoint a Committee on Studies (COS) - Formal approval of the COS by BSGP Program Director must be secured before the last day of Fall semester (See COS selection requirements, UNM Catalog). - Hold first COS meeting no later than the end of Spring semester to review student's academic progress, discuss and formulate a Program of Studies (plans for coursework and research hours to meet student's educational and research goals), and review outline/plan for student's dissertation project.
+- Be in good academic standing with a cumulative GPA of greater than or equal to 3.0 and no grade less than B- in the BSGP core curriculum and selectives - During the Summer semester, enroll in BIOM 695: Research with Research Mentor variable hours to maintain half-time status - During the Fall semester, enroll in the following: - o BIOM 507: Advanced Molecular Biology 4 credits - o BIOM 508: Advanced Cellular Biology 4 credits - o BIOM 527: Translational Science Journal Club 1 credit - o BIOM 530: Cell and Molecular Basis of Disease (CMBD) Seminar 1 credit - o BIOM 555 (Fall or Spring): Problem-Based Research Bioethics 1 credit - o BIOM 568: Clinical and Translational Investigators (CTIPS) Seminar 4 hours total are required. - o BIOM 695: Research with Research Mentor variable hours to maintain half-time status - Identify and Formally Appoint a Committee on Studies (COS) - o Formal approval of the COS by BSGP Director must be secured before the last day of Fall semester (See COS selection requirements, UNM Catalog). - o Hold first COS meeting no later than the end of Spring semester to review student's academic progress, discuss and formulate a Program of Studies (plans for coursework and research hours to meet student's educational and research goals), and review outline/plan for student's dissertation project.